vatpac-technology/sops/docs/aerodromes/Hobart.md

 ## Coordination
 ### Departures
-'Next' coordination is not required to HBA for aircraft that are:
+'Next' coordination is **not** required to HBA for aircraft that are:
   a) Departing from a runway nominated on the ATIS; and
   b) Assigned the standard assignable level; and
   c) Assigned a SID

+All other aircraft require a 'Next' call to HBA.

 !!! example
     <span class="hotline">**HB ADC** -> **HBA**</span>: "Next, ABC, runway 12"